schematics/schematics/docs/usage/exporting.rst

           roles = {'public': blacklist('personal_thoughts')}

+.. _exporting_terminology:

 Terminology
 ===========

 To `serialize` data is to convert from the way it's represented in Schematics to some other form.
-That might be a reduction of the ``Model`` into a ``dict``.
-It might be more complicated.
+That might be a reduction of the ``Model`` into a ``dict``, but it might also be more complicated.

 A field can be serialized if it is an instance of ``BaseType`` or if a function is wrapped with the ``@serializable`` decorator.

+.. _exporting_converting_data:

 Converting Data
 ===============

 To export data is basically to convert from one form to another.
 Schematics can convert data into simple Python types or a langauge agnostic format.
 We refer to the native serialization as `to_native`, but we refer to the language agnostic format as `primitive`, since it has removed all dependencies on Python.

+.. _exporting_native_types:

 Native Types
 ------------